About Cactus

 We've been doing this for over 30 years now, but despite this pedigree, we're still a young company run by people who spend most of their spare time in the outdoors in various different pursuits.
 We have an innate understanding of what works, and more importantly what doesn't, and that understanding is shown in our products - high quality items that have been crafted with care to include all the features that are important, nothing superfluous and, above all, that are more durable than anything out there in the marketplace.

-Currently we retail some non NZ made products that were made overseas.
+We make a bunch of stuff right here in Aotearoa New Zealand which gives us the ability to be more flexible and do shorter runs of products.
 The important thing for us is transparency.
-We are 100% committed to allowing our customers to make informed decisions and will never get cute with the truth when it comes to where our products are made and who makes them.
+We are 100% committed to allowing our customers to make informed decisions and will remain transparent as ever when it comes to where our products are made and who makes them.

-We're also super proud that Albion has workers from well over 30 countries and many of the people who make our gear are new New Zealanders making a better life for them and their families.
-So, when you wear a piece of NZ made Cactus gear, not only are you supporting a local industry, but you're also making New Zealand a more diverse place and helping some folks settle into their new home.
+So, when you wear a piece of NZ-made Cactus gear, not only are you supporting a local industry, but you're also making New Zealand a more diverse place and helping some folks settle into their new home.
 Well done!

 FABRICS